-No we do not, but we do work with most insurance companies.
+No, we do not, but we do work with most insurance companies.

 Every community has a local mental health center, which you can locate by calling your local township office.
 You can also find the nearest provider office by entering your zip code into the Illinois Department of Human Services Office Locator.

-To avoid paying for a missed appointment, we require a 24 hour notice to cancel and reschedule.
+To avoid paying for a missed appointment, we require a 24-hour notice to cancel and reschedule.
 You are financially responsible for missed appointments.
 This cost is not covered by insurance.

 You should expect our undivided attention, our genuine caring, and our passionate desire to help you feel better and improve functioning in your daily life.
-We will in turn, expect from you, your candid self-reporting, patience with the change and healing process, and collaboration in designing and applying your treatment plan.
+We will, in turn, expect from you, your candid self-reporting, patience with the change and healing process, and collaboration in designing and applying your treatment plan.

-When you call to make your first appointment, we will email you a link to our web portal where you can download and complete all the necessary paperwork prior to your appointment and you will be instructed to complete some questionairres online regarding your medical history.
+When you call to make your first appointment, we will email you a link to our web portal where you can download and complete all the necessary paperwork prior to your appointment and you will be instructed to complete some questionnaires online regarding your medical history.
 Please complete these online prior to your appointment.
 The first time we meet, we will check your forms, review your history, and discuss what causes you to be seeking help.
-You'll leave that visit with some suggestions, an idea of your longer term treatment plan, and renewed hope.
+You'll leave that visit with some suggestions, an idea of your long-term treatment plan, and renewed hope.

 There are some limits to confidentiality.
 We are required by law to report:

 Government agencies or schools that grant benefits for disability or accommodation for demonstrations of learning may request records or a summary of your records in order to determine eligibility.
 You will be asked to sign a release for that purpose.
 From time to time your insurance company may require a copy of your treatment plan and other information in order to process your claim for payment.
-If you are involved in a law suit or criminal proceeding, the court can subpoena your mental health and medical records, and we would be forced to comply.
-Requests from insurance companies and courts may not require your permission for us to provide them information.
+If you are involved in a lawsuit or criminal proceeding, the court can subpoena your mental health and medical records, and we would be forced to comply.
+Requests from insurance companies and courts may not require your permission for us to provide the information.